marijnh/Eloquent-JavaScript/19_paint.md

 }
 ```

-The pointer down handler given to `PictureCanvas` calls the currently
+The pointer handler given to `PictureCanvas` calls the currently
-selected tool with the appropriate arguments, and, if that returns a
+selected tool with the appropriate arguments and, if that returns a
 move handler, adapts it to also receive the state.

 {{index "reduce method", "map method", whitespace, "setState method"}}

-All controls are constructed and stored in `this.controls`, so that
+All controls are constructed and stored in `this.controls` so that
 they can be updated when the application state changes.
 The call to
-`reduce` introduces spaces between the controls' DOM elements, so that
+`reduce` introduces spaces between the controls' DOM elements.
+That
-they don't look so pressed together.
+way they don't look so pressed together.

 {{index "select (HTML tag)", "change event", "ToolSelect class", "setState method"}}

 The first control is the ((tool)) selection menu.
 It creates a
-`<select>` element with options for all the tools, and sets up a
+`<select>` element with an option for each tool, and sets up a
 `"change"` event handler that updates the application state when the
 user selects a different tool.